konradwojda/HYU-AI-G08/README.md

 `server.py` - This script serves as a backend API, providing an endpoint for uploading images and managing the interaction with a machine learning model.
 It accepts image files from the front end, processes it directly in memory without saving it to disk, and uses a deep learning model to make predictions.
 Once the prediction is complete, the script returns the results or error messages.

+`docker-compose.yml` - sets up a local development environment with two services: a React-based frontend and a Flask-based backend.
+It uses Node.js and Python images, maps local code directories to the containers, and installs necessary dependencies at runtime.
+This setup is intended only for development purposes and is not configured for production use.

 ## Related Work

 **Dataset:**